-After the RAID 1 volume rebuilding, the Status will display as Normal.
+After the RAID 1 volume rebuilding, click the volume and its status in the information pane will display as Normal.

 · Restoring the Master Drive to a Previous State (for Recovery Volume only)

 When two hard drives are set to Recovery Volume in Update on Request mode, you can restore the master drive data to the last backup state when needed.
 For example, in case the master drive detects a virus, you can restore the recovery drive data to the master drive.